learn-academy-2019-bravo/assessments-react-45acpUSA/react.md

 #### 6. Name three html input types.
 (NOTE: text is the default type - so it doesn't count in this case)

  //Your Answer
+password, email and number

  //Googled Answer
+Google confirmed my answer.
+There A LOT more though.

  #### 7. How would you explain state to a friend who doesn't know code?